ZukoIsADog/aneirinBaker.github.io/_pages/Research.md

 		<div class="container-inner">
 			<img class="img-prev" src="/assets/img/Research/FQHE.gif" alt="FQHE.png">
 			<div class="txt-box">
-			The Fractional Quantum Hall effect was discovered in ... and has puzzled condensed matter theoriests for a while.
+			The Fractional Quantum Hall effect was discovered in the 1990's and has puzzled condensed matter theoriests for a while.
 The exact mechanism for the creation of the fractionaliztion within this effect is not known.
 			</div>
 		</div>
 	</div>